patchandpray/serverless-msg-api/README.md

 # SERVERLESS-MSG-API with AWS Lambda

-Running a serverless MSG API using AWS Lambda
+Running a serverless MSG API using AWS Lambda.

 ## What is it